vyasa1999/Laundr-e-commerce/README.md

 -   if it still doesn't work, do it a few more times, it's super tedious but eventually it worked for me.

+## Changes in File Strucutre that Lina Made:

+### CSS -> SCSS

+-   Instead of CSS I thought SCSS ("Sass: Syntactically Awesome Style Sheets") would be a nice alternative.
+It's basically the same thing as CSS using the same syntax and everything except it's more convenient for styling nested elements/classes/IDs.
+-   It's a personal preference, I'm personally glad I learned enough of it.

+#### Example:

+-   let's say you have a div with a class of .home, and you have another div inside of that called .thing. you want to style specifically the .thing divs inside of .home divs.
+-   css styling of that looks like:
+    `.home { attribute: value; } .home .thing { attribute: value; }`
+-   but scss styling would look like:
+    `.home { attribute: value; .thing { attribute: value; }}`
+-   with just two classes to deal with it doesn't seem like a very big difference but it'll just be more convenient if we end up with many nested html elements with different classes.

 ## File structure

 #### `client` - Holds the client application